BasWilson/story/readme.md

 # Story - AI-Powered Task Management for Developers

-Story is a CLI tool that helps developers manage their tasks by generating actionable steps from user stories using AI (OpenAI GPT-4).
+Story is a CLI tool that helps developers manage their tasks by generating actionable steps from user stories using AI ([provider independent](#ai-model-configuration)).
 It maintains project context and tracks progress through user stories and tasks.

 ## Features